Reaction mechanism study for multinucleon transfer processes in collisions of spherical and deformed nuclei at energies near and above the Coulomb barrier: The $^{16}$O+$^{154}$Sm reaction: TDHF ANALYSIS

 \section{TDHF ANALYSIS}

-To explore deformation/orientation dependence of transfer dynamics, TDHF calculations were performed for the $^{16}$O+$^{154}$Sm reaction at $E_{\rm lab}$\,=\,85 and 134\,MeV.
+To obtain deeper insight into the reaction mechanism and to explore possible deformation/orientation dependence of transfer dynamics, TDHF calculations were performed for the $^{16}$O+$^{154}$Sm reaction at $E_{\rm lab}$\,=\,85 and 134\,MeV.
 A three-dimensional parallel TDHF solver was used, which has been continuously developed since the work by Sekizawa and Yabana \cite{KS_KY_MNT}.
 The code has been successfully applied for a number of systems \cite{KS_KY_MNT, KS_KY_PNP,KS_KY_Ni-U,KS_SH_Kazimierz,KS_GEMINI,KS_U-Sn,KW_KS_DDTDHF}, including various extensions going beyond TDHF \cite{Williams(2018), KS_KH_TDHF+Langevin,KS_AS_Ni-Pb,AS_KS_Xe-Pb}.
 In our preceding studies, we made TDHF analyses of our earlier experimental data for $^{18}$O+$^{206}$Pb \cite{Bidyut(2015)} and $^{16}$O+$^{27}$Al \cite{Bidyut(2018)} systems, which serve useful information for the analysis presented here.
 The model and calculation details have been described in the references given above, and here we provide information relevant to the present analysis.
 (For details of the theoretical framework and its applications, see, e.g., review papers \cite{Negele(review),Simenel(review), Nakatsukasa(2012),Nakatsukasa(2016),TDHF-review(2018),Stevenson(2019), Sekizawa(2019)} and references therein.)

 For the energy density functional, the SLy5 parameter set \cite{Chabanat(1998)} was used, which is the same as in our preceding studies \cite{Bidyut(2015),Bidyut(2018)}.
 The Hartree-Fock ground state of $^{16}$O is of spherical shape, while that of $^{154}$Sm is largely deformed in prolate shape ($\beta_2\simeq0.32$), exhibiting a small octupole deformation.
 To explore orientation dependence of the reaction mechanism, TDHF calculations were performed for three initial orientations of $^{154}$Sm as depicted in Fig.~\ref{orientation}.
 The incident direction is set as $-x$ direction, while the impact parameter vector is set to $+y$ direction, assigning the $x$-$y$ plane as the reaction plane.
 The three initial configurations considered are: \textit{i}) the symmetry axis of $^{154}$Sm is set parallel to the collision axis ($x$ axis), \textit{ii}) the symmetry axis is set parallel to the impact parameter vector ($y$ axis), and \textit{iii}) the symmetry axis is set perpendicular to the reaction plane.
 Henceforth, we refer to those configurations as $x$-, $y$-, and $z$-direction cases, respectively, throughout the paper.